Actim® Calprotectin

 A rapid test for the diagnosis and monitoring of intestinal inflammation.

-A user-friendly rapid test for the diagnosis and monitoring of intestinal inflammation
+A rapid test for the diagnosis and monitoring of intestinal inflammation

 Actim® Calprotectin is an easy-to-use rapid test for the diagnosis and monitoring of intestinal inflammation associated with inflammatory bowel diseases (IBD), such as Crohn’s disease and ulcerative colitis.
 The test detects fecal calprotectin, which is a stable and sensitive indicator of IBD.

-The Actim Calprotectin test is user-friendly for both patients and healthcare professionals, offering a hygienic and convenient way to detect the level of the presence of calprotectin in feces.
-The test can be done simply on the spot, and it gives semiquantitative and visually interpretable results in just 10 minutes.
+The Actim Calprotectin test is user-friendly for both patients and healthcare professionals, offering a hygienic and convenient way to detect the level of calprotectin in feces.
+The test can be performed on the spot, and it gives semiquantitative and visually interpretable results in just 10 minutes.

 Actim Calprotectin in a nutshell